-Every parent of school children attending racially segregated schools is notified that they and their children are being educated in a manner which is contrary to the law of the land.
+Every parent of school children attending racially segregated schools is notified that they and their children are being educated in a manner which is

-To all Americans who, while previously recognizing that racial segregation was wrong, unjust, immoral, and detrimental to the well-being of the children of the country at large, are now free to take all necessary political and legal action to eradicate this vicious practice.
+To all Americans who, while previously recognizing that racial segre-gation was wrong, unjust, immoral, and detrimental to the well-being of the children of the country at large, are now free to take all necessary political and legal action to eradicate this vicious practice.
 For, the Supreme Court has now made it crystal clear that all laws and practices requiring racial segregation in public education not only are unconstitutional but must 'yield' to the law of the land.
 Such state laws and constitutional provisions are since May 31st not worth the paper they are written on.
 There is no longer any legal barrier to discussion and action toward integration.

 Under these circumstances any unbiased student of government, unfamiliar with realities, would assume that the legislatures of the several southern states would be convened and would promptly remove from their statute books these unconstitutional segregation laws.
 Anyone familiar with the realities of the situation would immediately discard this proposition as even a possibility in the majority of the southern states.
-We are, therefore, convinced that the battle shead will not be lessened by any such hope.
-There is no doubt that we will have to continue to ''dducate' these public officials over and over again in the federal courts throughout the South.
-Even this has its good points because as we educate these recalcitrant public officials who know better, many other people in these communities will also be educated.
-They will learn not only the principles involved in our United States Constitution and especially the Pourteenth Amendment but will also get the first hand demonstrations of the detrimental effect to their communities by the constant waste of taxpayers money being used in the fruitless efforts to evade and circumvent the Constitution of the United States.
-It will be just a matter of time before these individual citizens and taxpayers of these states take the necessary political action to replace such officials with other officials who will not violate their oaths of office to support the Constitution of the United States.
+We are, therefore, convinced that the battle ahead will not be lessened by any such hope.
+There is no doubt that we will have to continue to "educate" these public officials over and over again in the federal courts throughout the South.
+Even this has its good points because as we educate these recalcitrant public officials who know better, many other people in these in our United States Constitution and especially the Fourteenth Amendment but will also get the first hand demonstrations of the detrimental effect to their communities evade and circumvent the Constitution of the United States, it will be just a matter of time before these individual citizens and taxpayers of these states take the necessary political action to replace such officials with other officials who will not violate their eaths of office to support the Constitution of the United States of these states the officient of the the constitution of the United States the we will as well as the constitutions of the apport the Constitution of the United States not violate their oaths of office to support the Constitution of the United States as well as the constitutions of their own states.

-Getting back to the May 31st decision of the Supreme Court having once from the principle of law recognized in the May 17th decision and removing from the problem of the state statutes requiring segregation, the unanimous Supreme Court remanded the cases to the three-judge federal courts.
-The Court then set down supreme Court made it clear that the principle of law already established.
-The right of the Negroes to admission to public schools on a non-discriminatory basis and the further stipulation that they must be admitted to such schools on a non-discriminatory basis 'as soon as practicable.''
+Getting back to the May Sist decision of the Supreme Court having once reemphasized the principle of law recognized in the May 17th decision and removing from the problem of the state statutes requiring segregation, the unanimous Supreme Court remanded the cases to the three-judge federal courts.
+The Court then set down Supreme Court made it clear that the three-judge district courts must recognize the right of the Negroes to admission to public schools on a non-discriminatory basis discriminatory basis "as soon as practicable."